KeqinWu-NOAA/arafs/README.md

 Edit cronjob_arafs_3km.sh to use your own configurations and forecast dates

 sh cronjob_arafs_3km.sh

+You can use "rocoto" to manage the workflow, check status, rewind, rerun, etc.

 E. Here are some sample gfs data available for input in different machines: